Mugta1/SudokuSolver/README.md

 5. **Output:** The solved Sudoku grid is printed upon completion.

-## Limitations

-- The present implementation may not resolve all Sudoku puzzles, particularly those necessitating advanced strategies beyond basic constraint propagation.
-- Potential infinite loops could occur if the algorithm fails to converge on a solution.
-- The code lacks optimization and exhibits verbose, protracted lines.
-- Present codebase readability and maintainability are suboptimal.

 ## Future Plans

 - Harness NumPy to condense codebase and bolster performance.
-- Enhance algorithmic efficiency to tackle more intricate Sudoku puzzles.
-- Refactor codebase to enhance clarity and maintainability.
 - Integrate a graphical user interface (GUI) for enhanced user interaction.
-- Implement advanced Sudoku solving strategies to accommodate diverse puzzle complexities.

 ## Contributing